 While in Manual bolus mode, the operator has a maximum of 30 seconds in which to make a bolus injection after touching the Inject button.
 If no injection is detected within the time interval, the Inject button is enabled again and the Inject message disappears.

-If a bolus measurement is compromised, as indicated by an alert message, an CO/CI value displayed on screen.
+If a bolus measurement is compromised, as indicated by an alert message, an will appear in place of the CO/CI value displayed on screen.

 To discontinue iCO (bolus) measurements, touch the cancel icon